PaulMorel1/eMPress/README.md

 Fork this repository.
 Pull to your local computer.

+### Or try the theme

+Gatsby now suggests that you use "themes" rather than starters.
+Empress is also available as a "theme" here: https://github.com/PaulMorel1/gatsby-theme-empress

 ## Development

 It's a minimalist gatsby project, so you can run it using the same npm commands you'd use to run any Node.js project.